Charles FitzClarence: Early life

-Charles FitzClarence was born in County Kildare, the son of Captain George FitzClarence (15 April 1836 – 24 March 1894) and Maria Henrietta Scott (1841 – 27 July 1912).
+Charles FitzClarence was born in County Kildare, the son of Captain the Hon.
+George FitzClarence (15 April 1836 – 24 March 1894) and Maria Henrietta Scott (1841 – 27 July 1912).
 He had a twin brother named Edward.
-His paternal grandfather was The 1st Earl of Munster, an illegitimate son of William, Duke of Clarence (later King William IV of the United Kingdom).
-He joined the Royal Fusiliers in 1886 but his early career was blighted by several bouts of illness and he spent much of his time in administrative and staff roles.
-In 1899 he volunteered to serve as a Special Service Officer at Mafeking, South Africa and was given the duty of training a squadron of the Protectorate Regiment.
+His paternal grandfather was the 1st Earl of Munster, an illegitimate son of William, Duke of Clarence (later King William IV of the United Kingdom).

+He was commissioned as a subaltern, with the rank of lieutenant, into the 3rd (Militia) Battalion of the South Staffordshire Regiment in February 1885.
+In November 1886 he transferred to the Royal Fusiliers, and the Regular Army.
+His early career with his new regiment, however, was blighted by several bouts of illness and he spent much of his time in administrative and staff roles.

+He was promoted to captain, on augmentation, in April 1898.
+In 1899 he volunteered to serve as a special service officer at Mafeking, South Africa and was given the duty of training a squadron of the Protectorate Regiment.

-The VC action
+VC action

-FitzClarence was 34 years old, and a captain in The Royal Fusiliers, British Army, during the Second Boer War when the following deeds took place for which he was awarded the Victoria Cross:
+FitzClarence was 34 years old, and a captain in the Royal Fusiliers (City of London Regiment), British Army, during the Second Boer War when the following deeds took place for which he was awarded the Victoria Cross (VC):

 His ferocity in battle earned him the enduring nickname 'The Demon'.
+He was a brigade major with the Rhodesian Brigade from August 1900.

-He served in South Africa until February 1901, at which point he transferred to the newly formed Irish Guards.
-He passed Staff College in January 1903, and succeeded to the command of the 1st Battalion Irish Guards in July 1909.
+He served in South Africa, being promoted from supernumerary captain to captain on augmentation in January 1901, until February 1901, at which point he transferred to the newly formed Irish Guards.
+He passed out from the Staff College, Camberley, which he entered as a student in January 1902, in January 1903, He then served as a brigade major of the 5th Infantry Brigade from April 1903 until 1906.
+Having been promoted to major in May 1904, he was promoted to lieutenant colonel and then succeeded George Colborne Nugent in command of the 1st Battalion, Irish Guards in July 1909.
 He had a reputation as a forward thinking soldier and took an innovative, albeit demanding, approach to training.
 It was noted he was "both loved and feared by his battalion".
-At the outbreak of the First World War, he was promoted to the rank of brigadier general and was given command of the newly formed 29th Brigade.